 - 1. A Masters degree with a GPA of 3.0 on 4.0 scale or above or its established equivalent.
 The degree should be in a related subject from an accredited university. - 2.
-Where the masters degree does not have a GPA score, candidates will need to demonstrate that they attained a level of 60% or more on the dissertation or project component of their master's degree or demonstrate outstanding academic achievement on the taught element of such a programme. - 3.
+Where the Master's degree is by research only, candidates will be required to demonstrate that they have a level of research competency that is deemed suitable by the faculty members of the PhD programme the candidate is applying for.
+The candidate will be required to give a presentation about their Masters dissertation after which they will be cross-examined by a jury from the faculty.
+If the faculty determines that the candidate has sufficient research competency skills, they will be accepted into the PhD programme provided the candidate satisfies all other entry requirements as well - 3.
 Minimum English language proficiency equivalent to IELTS 6.0 (TOEFL 550, 213 CBT, 79 iBT) or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research.
-The University may raise this requirement for specific programmes. - 4.
-Conditional admission is not granted to doctoral-level applicants
+The University may raise this requirement for specific programmes.